uthcode/learntosolveit/source/python.rst

 for reading or writing - commonly known as asynchronous, event based, callback based programming.

-In synchrnous programming, a function requests data, waits for the data, and then processes it.
+In synchronous programming, a function requests data, waits for the data, and then processes it.
 In asynchronous programming, a function requests the data, and lets the library call the callback function when the data is ready.